-Pursuant to the terms of the Lincoln Park Purchase Agreement, upon satisfaction of the conditions set forth in the Lincoln Park Purchase Agreement, we have the right, but not the obligation, to direct Lincoln Park by delivering a notice (the "Regular Purchase Notice") to purchase up to \$500,000 of our common stock (the "Regular Purchase Share Limit"), at the lower of (a) the lowest trading price of our common stock on Nasdaq on the date of purchase and (b) the arithmetic average of the three lowest closing sales prices of our common stock on the Nasdaq during the 10 business days ending on the business day immediately preceding the date of purchase; provided, however, that (i) the Regular Purchase Share Limit shall be increased to up to \$750,000 of our common stock if the closing price of our common stock on Nasdaq is not below \$10.00 on the date of purchase (as appropriately adjusted for any reorganization, non-cash dividend, stock split, reverse stock split or other similar transaction), and (ii) the Regular Purchase Share Limit shall be increased to up to \$1,000,000 of our common stock if the closing price of our common stock if the closing price of our common stock is not less than \$3.00 (as adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock on Nasdaq is not below \$12.50 on the date of purchase.
-We may direct Lincoln Park to make such purchases as often as every business day so long as (x) the closing price of our common stock is not less than \$3.00 (as adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split, reverse stock split or other similar transaction, in which case the price shall mean the lower of such price and \$3.00), and (y) we have not failed to deliver freely tradeable shares of our common stock for all other purchases under the Lincoln Park Purchase Agreement.
-Any such purchase made as described in
+Pursuant to the terms of the Lincoln Park Purchase Agreement, upon satisfaction of the conditions set forth in the Lincoln Park Purchase Agreement, we have the right, but not the obligation, to direct Lincoln Park by delivering a notice (the "Regular Purchase Notice") to purchase up to \$500,000 of our common stock (the "Regular Purchase Share Limit"), at the lower of (a) the lowest trading price of our common stock on Nasdaq on the date of purchase and (b) the arithmetic average of the three lowest closing sales prices of our common stock on the Nasdaq during the 10 business days ending on the business day immediately preceding the date of purchase; provided, however, that (i) the Regular Purchase Share Limit shall be increased to up to \$750,000 of our common stock if the closing price of our common stock on Nasdaq is not below \$10.00 on the date of purchase (as appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction), and (ii) the Regular Purchase Share Limit shall be increased to up to \$1,000,000 of our common stock if the closing price of our common stock on Nasdaq is not below \$12.50 on the date of purchase.
+We may direct Lincoln Park to make such purchases as often as every business day so long as (x) the closing price of our common stock is not less than \$3.00 (as adjusted for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction, in which case the price shall mean the lower of such price and \$3.00), and (y) we have not failed to deliver freely tradeable shares of our common stock for all other purchases under the Lincoln Park Purchase Agreement.
+Any such purchase made as described in this paragraph shall be referred to as a "Regular Purchase."